Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Proof of Proposition

-holds with probability greater than \(1-\varepsilon\) for large enough \(k\).
 We now argue as in the proof of Lemma~\ref{lemLongConnection}.
-A point configuration $\omega=(x_i, i\in\Z)$ is \emph{properly spaced} if it satisfies the spacing condition of Definition~\ref{DefEvenlySpaced}(b), namely \(|X_{-2^{n+1}}-X_{2^n}|<a_2 2^n\).
-The $\mu$-regularity is measurable with respect to vertex marks only and thus independent of the vertex locations and edge marks.
-Thus, denoting by $\P_\beta^{\eta=\omega}$ the law induced on vertex and edge mark configurations given fixed properly spaced vertex locations $\omega$, we obtain
+We adapt the notion of properly spaced configurations and call such a point configuration $\omega=(x_i\colon i\in\Z)$ \emph{properly spaced} if it satisfies \(|x_{-2^{k+1}}-x_{2^k}|>a 2^k\); again we suppress the dependence of \(k\) in the notation.
+The property of $\mu$-regularity is measurable with respect to vertex marks only and thus independent of the vertex locations and edge marks.
+Hence, given a fixed configuration of properly spaced vertex locations $\omega$, we obtain